Save yourself the regret of buying too early with these basic steps.

 There are few things in life as disappointing as losing out on the home of your dreams because you can't secure funding.
 While the desire to get out there and search for that great home is understandable, it's vital to line up the financing you will need before you start shopping for a home.

 It is also important to take a good look at the various types of mortgages on the market before getting started in the home-buying process.
-Mortgages come in more choices than the typical 15 or 30 year.
+Mortgages come in more choices than the typical 15 or 30-year standards.
 For that reason, potential homebuyers need to understand how each type of mortgage works in order to gauge which is the best choice for their needs.

 Look at the community, not just the home